 Overall, the direct mortality of plant species and disturbance of habitat would not increase risk to species viability and therefore would not result in a significant adverse impact on plants.
-However, the loss of plant species and the disturbance of habitat could affect Tribal resources important to traditional cultural practices and the natural and cultural resources associated with those practices.
-Such impacts are discussed in Section 4.9, Cultural and Tribal Resources, of the Draft EIS and in the Tribal Resources Analysis Report (Appendix H of the EIS).
+However, the loss of plant species and the disturbance of habitat could affect the Tribal resources described in Section 3.2.3 that are important to traditional cultural practices and the natural and cultural resources associated with those practices.
+Such impacts are described in Section 4.9, Cultural and Tribal Resources, of the EIS and in the Tribal Resources Analysis Report (Appendix H of the EIS).